sundaysec/anubis/README.md

 [___Carlos Pérez-Aradros Herce___](https://exekias.me/2011/08/28/zentyal-new-feature-captive-portal/)  Captive hotspot

-How Captive Hotspot works
+How Anubis works
 ==

 ![alt text](https://github.com/philemonsunday/anubis/blob/master/src/images/netflow.png?raw=true)

-Captive Wifi Hotspot network structure
+Captive Wifi Hotspot network structure with the attacker standby The captive hotspot accepts traffic only from the registered devices anubis scans for all the devices connected on the same network It then tries to change the device IDS into the identified deviced IDs

 Installing anubis
 ==